trdroid/ReactJS-Sample-Apps/courses-app/README.md

 gulp.task('default', ['html', 'connect', 'watch']);   ------  3
 ```

-1. Create a Gulp task called "watch" and pass it a function that would be executed when the task is run.
+1] Create a Gulp task called "watch" and pass it a function that would be executed when the task is run.

-2. Call *gulp.watch()* method and pass it a glob to watch for changes in .html files under "src/" directory, and the task "html" that needs to be run whenever changes are detected.
+2] Call *gulp.watch()* method and pass it a glob to watch for changes in .html files under "src/" directory, and the task "html" that needs to be run whenever changes are detected.

+3] Add the "watch" task to the list of task dependencies of the "default" task.
+The sequence of task execution is
+  * Run the "html" task to bundle all src/.html files and save at dist/ folder.
+  * Run the "connect" task to start the server on the localhost that listens on a specified port
+  * Run the "watch" task to observe for changes in src/.html files and re-runs the "html" task on changes.

 Terminate previous *gulp* session and re-run the *gulp* command